inkarkat/git-extensions/etc/hubcheats-submodules.md

 `git ofetch; git subsamebrdo reintegratetom` (`hub reintegratetom` if you want to do this submodule by submodule)
 ## merge the superproject
 `hub reintegratetom`

+# Conflicts
+Resolution and merges have to be done in the submodule itself, as the superproject can only reference a single commit!
+So, if there has been concurrent development and there are now two diverging references to a submodule, a commit that contains both changes needs to be found or created in the submodule itself, and the superproject can then reference that commit.